polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

 Fortunately, the Balances module implements this type, so we can simply reference `Balances` to gain access to it.

 Similarly, `type DetermineContractAddress` requires the trait `ContractAddressFor`.
-The Contract module itself implements a type with this trait in `contract::SimpleAddressDeterminator`, thus can use that implementation to satisfy our `contract::Trait`.
+The Contract module itself implements a type with this trait in `contract::SimpleAddressDeterminator`, thus we can use that implementation to satisfy our `contract::Trait`.
 At this point, I really recommend you explore the source code of the [Contract module](https://github.com/paritytech/substrate/blob/v1.0/srml/contract/src/lib.rs) if things don't make sense or you want to gain a deeper understanding.

 ### Adding Contract to the Construct Runtime Macro